RaviTambade/ngnihilenttraining/notes/day16.md

 “Team, today you’re going to build your first **Reactive Dashboard**… and you’ll build it like real industry developers.”

-Rohan whispers:
+Sarthak whispers:
 “Sir, this sounds like Avengers Assemble.”
-“Yes Rohan, except instead of superpowers, we have Subjects and Observables.”
+“Yes Sarthak, except instead of superpowers, we have Subjects and Observables.”

 # 🗂️ **The Dashboard Modules**